-Properties Great Mullein has been used as an alternative medicine for centuries, and in many countries throughout the world, the value of Great Mullein as a proven medicinal herb is now backed by scientific evidence.
-Some valuable constituents contained in Mullein are Coumarin and Hesperidin, they exhibit many healing abilities.
-Research indicates some of the uses as analgesic, antihistaminic, anti-inflammatory, anticancer, antioxidant, antiviral, bacteristat, cardio-depressant, estrogenic, fungicide, hypnotic, sedative and pesticide are valid.
+In many countries throughout the world, the value of Mullein as a proven medicinal herb is now backed by scientific evidence.
+Some valuable constituents contained in Mullein are Coumarin and Hesperidin, which exhibit many healing abilities.
+Research indicates some of the uses as an analgesic, antihistaminic, anti-inflammatory, anticancer, antioxidant, antiviral, bacteristatic, cardio-depressant, estrogenic, fungicide, hypnotic, sedative and pesticide are valid.

 The dried leaves are sometimes smoked to relieve the irritation of the respiratory mucus membranes, and the hacking cough of consumption.
 They can be employed with equal benefit when made into cigarettes, for asthma and spasmodic coughs in general.
 Externally, a medicinal poultice of the leaves is applied to sunburn, ulcers, tumors and piles.

-RecipesTea: An aromatic tea can be made by boiling 1 tbs. dried leaves or root, in 1 cup water for 5 - 10 min.
+Tea: An aromatic tea can be made by boiling 1 tbs. dried leaves or root, in 1 cup water for 5 - 10 min.
 A sweeter tea can be made by infusing the fresh or dried flowers.
-Or for children and the elderly use milk instead of water.
+For children and the elderly, use milk instead of water.
 Sweeten if desired.

 Mullein oil: Use flowers or root.
 Place in blender or crush, fill jar, cover with olive oil, set in warm place for 2 weeks.
 Strain before use.